akkana/feedme/helpers/README.md

 This will be passed to the helper's ```initialize(helper_arg)``` function.
 If the helper needs multiple arguments, encode it in the helper_arg string.

-By convention, a $d in the arg string will be expanded to the current day's string as used in the feeds directory, e.g. 10-07-Wed.
+A $d in the arg string will be expanded to the current day's string as used in the feeds directory, e.g. 10-07-Wed, before being passed to the helper.
+If you need a literal $d, use \$d.

 For page helpers, you can also use the *url* in the site file to pass information. url must be set to something anyway, even if it's not used: feedme uses the presence of url to determine if a site file is valid.

+When specifying directories, you'll probably need to specify an absolute path (in place of ~/) if you call feedme from a web server, since it isn't running as your user.
+Tilde expansion is done (or not) inside the helper, since helper_args may not always be filenames.
+Any expansion such as tilde (expanduser) expansion is left to the helper modules, since feedme doesn't know how the helper_arg will be used by the helper.

 ## Page Helpers: